wescale/k8s-advanced-training/Authent & Authorisation/exercice 1/README.md

 - Verify that the same default sa is used

 The serviceAccountName key is set with the name of the `default` ServiceAccount.
-The information of the ServiceAccount is mounted inside the container of the Pod, through the usage of volume, in `/var/run/secrets/kubernetes.io/serviceaccount`
+The information of the ServiceAccount is mounted inside the container of the Pod, through the usage of a projected volume, in the `/var/run/secrets/kubernetes.io/serviceaccount` folder.

 You will request the API server from the pod.
 For that, use `wget` or `curl` (to install `curl`, run: `apk update && apk add curl`).

 - Try from the container to get information from the API server (endpoint: `https://kubernetes.default.svc/api/v1`) without authentication.
   What do you notice ?

-- Try from the container to do the same call using the ServiceAccount token
+- Try from the container to do the same call using the ServiceAccount token in the `Authorization: Bearer` HTTP header

 - Try to you use this token to list all the Pods
   - inside the default namespace: https://kubernetes.default.svc/api/v1/namespaces/default/pods